Kacey White: Club

 In 2008, White was selected 21st overall during the 2009 WPS Draft by Sky Blue FC.
 She started in 19 of the 22 games she played during the inaugural season of the Women's Professional Soccer and scored three goals.
 After spending half of the season in last place, Sky Blue won the 2009 WPS championship title after defeating the Los Angeles Sol 1–0 during the final.
 She returned to Sky Blue during the 2010 season, starting 23 of 24 games.

 White signed with magicJack, formerly the Washington Freedom for the 2011 season.
 She made one appearance for the team.
 In June, White was traded to the Atlanta Beat in exchange for a 2012 fourth round draft pick.
 She started in all nine of her appearances for the club during the 2011 season and scored a goal against her former team, magicJack on June 12.

 International

 White represented the United States as various youth levels, including the under-19 and under-21 national teams.
 With the under-21 team, she won the 2005 Nordic Cup in Sweden.
-On November 2, 2006, she debuted for the United States women's national soccer team during at match against the Netherlands during the Peace Queen Cup in South Korea.
+On November 2, 2006, she debuted for the United States women's national soccer team during a match against the Netherlands during the Peace Queen Cup in South Korea.
 White was an alternate for the senior national team at the 2008 Summer Olympics in China.